 The subgrantee at any tier acknowledges that 34 U.S.C. § 12291(b)(13) prohibits subgrantees of OVW awards from excluding, denying benefits to, or discriminating against any person on the basis of actual or perceived race, color, religion, national origin, sex, gender identity, sexual orientation, or disability in any program or activity funded in whole or in part by OVW.
+Recipients may provide sex-segregated or sex-specific programming if doing so is necessary to the essential operations of the program, so long as the recipient provides comparable services to those who cannot be provided with the sex-segregated or sex-specific programming.
 The subgrantee agrees that it will comply with this provision.
 The subgrantee also agrees to ensure that any subgrantee at any tier will comply with this provision.